 Applied Policy: Telecommunications Policy and Transnational Corporations.

-Dr. Felix Zandman Professor of International Management, Director, The Lauder Institute
+Dr. Felix Zandman Professor of International Management; Professor of Management; Director, The Lauder Institute

 Exequiel Hernandez, Mauro F. Guillen (Forthcoming).
 What’s Theoretically Novel about Emerging Market Multinationals?, Journal of International Business Studies.